catalyst-cloud/catalystcloud-docs/source/block-storage/using-volumes.rst

 ***********************************

 The easiest method to create and attach a volume to an instance would be to use the `web dashboard`_.
-From the volumes tab on you can create, delete, and manage your block storage volumes.
+From the volumes tab you can create, delete, and manage your block storage volumes.

 .. _web dashboard: https://dashboard.catalystcloud.nz

 .. image:: _assets/volume-page.png

-Once you are here navigate to the **Create Volume** button on the top right.
+Once you are here navigate, to the **Create Volume** button on the top right.
 You will then be met with this screen:

 .. image:: _assets/create-vol.png